 Pursuant to the Danish Companies Act, in a limited liability company that employed an average of at least 35 employees in the preceding three years, the employees are entitled to elect a minimum of two representatives and alternate members to the company's board of directors and up to one half the number of the shareholder elected directors.
 If the number of representatives to be elected by the employees is not a whole number, such number must be rounded up.
-However, our company currently employees less than an average of 35 employees and consequently our employees are not entitled to demand representation on our board of directors.

 Delaware.
-The Delaware General Corporation Law generally provides for a one-year term for directors, but permits directorships to be divided into up to three classes, of relatively equal size, with up to three-year terms, with the years for each class expiring in different years, if permitted by the certificate of incorporation, an initial bylaw or a bylaw adopted by the stockholders.
+The Delaware General Corporation Law generally provides for a one-year term for directors but permits directorships to be divided into up to three classes, of relatively equal size, with up to three-year terms, with the years for each class expiring in different years, if permitted by the certificate of incorporation, an initial bylaw or a bylaw adopted by the stockholders.
 A director elected to serve a term on a "classified" board may not be removed by stockholders without cause.
 There is no limit in the number of terms a director may serve.